jjz17/Tennis-Match-Outcome-Prediction/README.md

 ## Model Building

-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.
+First, I split the data into train and tests sets with a test size of 25%.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+I tried five different models and evaluated them using mean accuracy.
+I chose mean accuracy because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

 I tried three different models:
 *	**Multiple Linear Regression** – Baseline for the model